Edgeworth Accountant: An Analytical Approach to Differential Privacy Composition: Privacy-Loss Log-likelihood Ratios

-Note that the definition of PLLRs depends only on two hypotheses.
-This allows us to convert $f$-DP guarantees into a collection of $(\epsilon,\delta)$-DP guarantees losslessly.
-The following proposition characterizes the relationship between $\epsilon$ and $\delta$ in terms of the distribution functions of PLLRs:
+Note that the definition of PLLRs depends solely on the two hypotheses.
+Importantly, PLLRs are equivalent to privacy loss random variables \citep{balle2018improving, zhu2021optimal, gopi2021numerical}; however, we prefer the former due to its facility in losslessly converting the $f$-DP guarantee to a collection of $(\epsilon,\delta)$-DP guarantees.
+The following proposition characterizes the relationship between $\epsilon$ and $\delta$ in terms of the distribution functions of PLLRs.

-\begin{proposition} Let $X_{1}, \ldots, X_{m}$ and $Y_{1}, \ldots, Y_{m}$ be the PLLRs defined above.
-Let $F_{X, m}, F_{Y, m}$ be the CDFs of $X_{1}+\cdots+X_{m}$ and $Y_{1}+\cdots+Y_{m}$, respectively.
-Then, the composed mechanism is $f$-DP (with $f = \bigotimes_{i = 1}^m f_i$) if and only if it is $(\epsilon, \delta)$-DP for all $\epsilon> 0$ with $\delta$ defined by \end{proposition} Proposition \ref{prop:eps_delta_f_dual} establishes a relationship between $f$-DP and a collection of $(\epsilon, \delta(\epsilon))$-DP, which reflects the primal-dual relationship between them.
-Note that some special forms of this general proposition have been previously proven in terms of privacy loss random variables.
-See \cite{balle2018improving, zhu2021optimal, gopi2021numerical} for details.
-The key contribution of Proposition \ref{prop:eps_delta_f_dual} is that we express the $(\epsilon, \delta)$-DP characterization of the $\#$P-complete $f$-DP in terms of \eqref{eq:simplify_eps_delta}, which can be approximated directly.
-Of note, the above relationship is general in the sense that we make no assumptions about the private mechanisms.